mibexsoftware/alfred-bamboo-workflow/README.md

 ## Download ##

-Get this Bamboo workflow for Alfred from [GitHub][gh-releases] or [Packal][packal-page].
-See this [guide][alfred-workflow-installation] on how to install a workflow in Alfred (basically, you just have to open the file by double-clicking on it).
+Get it from the [releases][releases] tab and download the `atlassian-bamboo-workflow-x.x.x.alfredworkflow` file.
+Install it by opening the downloaded file.

 ## Usage ##